Valco: Replicas and revivals

 Since Valco's demise a number of manufacturers have issued copies or derivatives of Valco instrument and amplifier models.
 Eastwood Guitars produces a variety of reissue Airline guitars, as well as at least one Supro model, though all of the former semihollow Res-O-Glas models are now wood solidbodies.

 Several of Valco's earlier amplifier models are recreated by Vintage47 Amps of Mesquite, Nevada, using octal preamp tubes, rather than the later miniature noval preamp tubes.

 In late 2013, Absara Audio of Port Jefferson Station, New York announced that it had purchased the rights to the Supro trademark from Bruce Zinky.
 Zinky used the Supro name for a series of amps beginning in 2005 from his company, Zinky Electronics.
-Absara debuted a series of new Supro amps at the Winter 2014 NAMM Show in Anaheim, California.
+Absara debuted a series of new Supro amps at the 2014 NAMM Show in Anaheim, California.
 The new Supro amps are cosmetically reminiscent of their progenitors from the 1960s.